 In the most inaccessible area near the border with Brazil, a number of indigenous groups choose to live deep in the forest without contact with the outside world.
 They are called “indigenous peoples living in voluntary isolation,” and are commonly referred to as the “uncontacted.”
 They do not use rivers for transport, walking between the headwaters of the rivers and fishing along the river beaches.
 Their population is estimated between a few hundred and a few thousand individuals.
 They are extremely vulnerable to outside contact, especially if exposed to new diseases.
 As recently as the 1990s there were greater numbers of indigenous groups living in voluntary isolation in the region.
 However, after workers exploring for oil established contact, entire groups died out, primarily from diseases new to them such as influenza.

 Oil exploration is not the only threat to the isolated indigenous peoples.
 In 1997, Brazil banned bigleaf mahogany logging in compliance with the Convention on International Trade in Endangered Species (CITES).
 Although it ratified CITES in 1975, Peru neglected to comply, leading to a dramatic increase in mahogany logging in Madre de Dios as the pressure increased from the Brazilian prohibition.
 To reach new stands of valuable mahogany trees, loggers built roads in once pristine areas.
-Peru is now the world’s leading exporter of bigleaf mahogany, with most of the supply harvested illegally.
+Peru became the world’s leading exporter of bigleaf mahogany, with most of the supply harvested illegally.